-Award Type Award Description Award Learning Outcomes Target Award Master of Science - MS See Learning Outcomes Below Recruitable Target Postgraduate Diploma - PD See Learning Outcomes Below Recruitable Target Postgraduate Certificate - PC See Learning Outcomes Below Alternative Exit Postgraduate Certificate - PC Understand the broad concepts of sustainability and adaptation in the context of sustainable food production and the management of natural resources.
+Award Type Award Description Award Learning Outcomes Target Award Master of Science - MS See Learning Outcomes Below Recruitable Target Postgraduate Certificate - PC See Learning Outcomes Below Recruitable Target Postgraduate Diploma - PD See Learning Outcomes Below Alternative Exit Postgraduate Diploma - PD Engage with and take an informed position on advanced levels of theories and practice in relation to the field of sustainable food and natural resource management.
+Students will be able to explore, test, identify and apply appropriate research methodologies and they will be able to demonstrate appropriate levels of critical analysis, reflection and contextual awareness in a range of modules associated with the field of study.
+Alternative Exit Postgraduate Certificate - PC Understand the broad concepts of sustainability and adaptation in the context of sustainable food production and the management of natural resources.
 They will be able to engage with and take an informed position on theories and practice in relation to the field of sustainable food and natural resource management.
-Alternative Exit Postgraduate Diploma - PD Engage with and take an informed position on advanced levels of theories and practice in relation to the field of sustainable food and natural resource management.
-Students will be able to explore, test, identify and apply appropriate research methodologies and they will be able to demonstrate appropriate levels of critical analysis, reflection and contextual awareness in a range of modules associated with the field of study.

-Award Names
+Alternate Award Names